msuhanov/regf/Windows registry file format specification.md

 4. A transaction log file may contain multiple log entries written at once, as well as old (already applied) log entries.
 5. If a primary file is dirty and has a valid *Checksum* (in the base block), only subsequent log entries are applied.
 A subsequent log entry is a log entry with a sequence number equal to or greater than a primary sequence number of a base block in a primary file.
 6. If a primary file is dirty and has a wrong *Checksum*, its base block is recovered from a transaction log file.
 Then subsequent log entries are applied.
-7. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size*, recovery stops, only previous log entries (up to a bogus one) are applied.
+7. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size* (i.e. it is not multiple of 4096 bytes), recovery stops, only previous log entries (up to a bogus one) are applied.
+8. A primary file is grown according to the *Hive bins data size* field of a log entry being applied.
-8. Dirty hive bins are not verified for correctness during recovery (but they may be verified and healed later).
+9. Dirty hive bins are verified for correctness during recovery (but recovery doesn't stop on a bad hive bin, a bad hive bin is healed instead).
+10. The *Flags* field of a log entry is set to a value of the *Flags* field of a base block.
+During recovery, the *Flags* field of a base block is set to a value taken from a log entry being applied.

 ## Dirty state of a hive
 A hive is considered to be dirty when a base block in a primary file contains a wrong checksum, or its primary sequence number doesn't match its secondary sequence number.
 If a hive isn't dirty, but a transaction log file (new format) contains subsequent log entries, they are ignored.